Pulsar7/weather_data_harvester/docs/README.md

 ## Description

-A simple API-client that gets current weather-data from the [openweathermap.org](https://openweathermap.org/)-API and stores them into a time-series-database called __InfluxDB__.
+A simple API-client that gets current weather-data from the [openweathermap.org](https://openweathermap.org/)-API and stores it in an __InfluxDB__ time-series database.

 ## Usage